 Building surveyors provide independent supervision of buildings and building work throughout the construction process and upon completion of construction to ensure that buildings are safe for use.

 A building surveyor is engaged by the owner of a property to ensure building work is carried out in accordance with the Building Act 2016 and the National Construction Code (NCC).

-To hold a building surveyor limited licence you must have an advanced diploma in building surveying (AQF6) and 3 years relevant experience within the scope of work for building surveyor open.
+To hold a building surveyor open licence your must have a degree in building surveying (AQF7) and 3 years relevant experience within the scope of work for building surveyor open.

-To hold a building surveyor licence your must have a degree in building surveying (AQF7) and 3 years relevant experience within the scope of work for building surveyor limited.
+To hold a building surveyor limited licence you must have an advanced diploma in building surveying (AQF6) and 3 years relevant experience within the scope of work for building surveyor limited.

 CPD (Continuing Professional Development)